prestonharberts/bib/Bible/lam4.md

 > Our very life breath—the LORD’s anointed king—
 > Was caught in their traps,
 > Of whom we thought,
->  “ Under his protection we will survive among the nations.”
+> “Under his protection we will survive among the nations.”
 ## The Prophet Speaks
 ###### 21
 > Rejoice and be glad for now, O people of Edom,